 Submission

-Please email hello@drift.trade with a detailed description of the attack vector.
+Please email with a detailed description of the attack vector.
 For critical and moderate bugs, we require a proof of concept done on a privately deployed mainnet contract.
 We will reach back out in 1 business day with additional questions or the next steps on the bug bounty.

 Bug Bounty Payment